 Which island and service you choose for your Maldives vacation depends on your idea of paradise and the depth of your wallet.
 Prices for 7 nights all-inclusive option in a 4-star resort vary from 1500 – 3000 USD per person, depending on the type of villa or bungallow you rent.
 Add the cost of your flight ticket and 150 – 400 USD for island transfer (as I already mentioned above).
 By choosing a 3-star resort (in some cases they are well worth the money!) or decreasing your meal option to half board, you can save a few 100 USD and still get a good service.
 Just keep in mind that the drinks will be on you!

 People often ask what is the cost of food and drinks in a Maldives resort, to see if all-inclusive is really worth the money.
 Well, I am used to eating all the time so I couldn’t survive with half board only.
-The price of a snack (sandwich or french fries) in a 4-star resort varies from 10 to 20 USD, while pizza costs from 20 to 35 USD.
-A bottle of 1,5 l water costs around 2 USD, small beer around 4 USD and cocktails around 10 USD.
+The price of a snack (sandwich or french fries) in a 4-star resort varies from 10 – 20 USD, while pizza costs from 20 – 35 USD.
+A bottle of 1,5 l water costs around 3 USD, small beer around 5 USD and cocktails around 10 USD.
 If you want to visit Maldives during Christmas or New Year’s eve, count on adding around 150 USD for a gala dinner.
 Crazy, I know… but this is the tax you pay for trying to avoid the bad weather at home 😉

 THINGS TO DO IN MALDIVES

 Besides the obvious, swimming in crystal clear ocean, drinking cocktails in the shade of your private palm, reading a good book and making selfies on your pink flamingo, there is so much more you can do in Maldives.
 Atolls are rich with marine life and if your island is surrounded by a coral reef, get under water and snorkel until you drop!
-I can spend hours under water (make sure you wear heavy sunscreen or a T-shirt!), especially in the company of cute little reef sharks.
-If you like reef sharks as well, check my review of Royal Island Resort & Spa.
+I can spend hours under water (make sure you wear heavy sunscreen or a UV-proof shirt!), especially in the company of cute baby reef sharks.

 Following the water activities – most of the resorts offer water sports like kayaking, surfing, kiting and SUP-ing (not all of them are included in all-inclusive plan though), so plenty of stuff there to keep you awake and going.
-If you get tired of the sun you can always sweat in the gym or play pools or table tennis in the bar.
+If you get tired of the sun you can always sweat in the gym or play billiard, darts or table tennis.
 You can also take one of the excursions like deep sea fishing, night fishing, whale shark diving or visiting Male.
-So, make sure your MasterCard or Visa is with you all the time 😉
+So, make sure your credit card is with you all the time 😉